beccalatto/multi_sta_lta/README.md

 Latto, R., Turner, R. J., Reading, A. M., Winberry, J. P., “Event detection for cryoseismology.”
 The Cryosphere, in preparation for submission August 2022.

 Here, users can find the data and code used for generating the event catalogues in Event detection for cryoseismology.

 # Supplementary Materials: Chapter 3

 Electronic Supplement Contents:
-Supplementary files are publicly available on https://github.com/beccalatto/multistalta in sub folder eventdetectionforcryoseismologyCh3.
+Supplementary files are publicly available on https://github.com/beccalatto/multistalta in sub folder eventdetectionforcryoseismology_Ch3.
 Repository architecture, including folder and file names with descriptions, is listed below.

-MultiSTALTAUseGuide.pdf: How-to guide to download the multi-STA/LTA function and use in ObsPy entrypoints.txt: Replacement text file for implementing multi-STA/LTA in Python trigger.py: ObsPy script with all native trigger routines and including the multi-STA/LTA routine
+MultiSTALTA_UseGuide.pdf: How-to guide to download the multi-STA/LTA function and use in ObsPy

+entrypoints.txt: Replacement text file for implementing multi-STA/LTA in Python

+trigger.py: ObsPy script with all native trigger routines and including the multi-STA/LTA routine

 ## /prototype catalogues/detection catalogues/

-ReferenceEventCatalogueWhillansMultiSTALTA.csv: Reference event catalogue for the Whillans Ice Stream from the multi-STA/LTA algorithm TraceEventCatalogueWhillansMultiSTALTA.csv : Trace event catalogue for the Whillans Ice Stream from the multi-STA/LTA algorithm ReferenceEventCatalogueWhillansRECmin.csv: Reference event catalogue for the Whillans Ice Stream from the recursive algorithm with RECmin parameters TraceEventCatalogueWhillansRECmin.csv: Trace event catalogue for the Whillans Ice Stream from the recursive algorithm with RECmin parameters ReferenceEventCatalogueWhillansRECmax.csv: Reference event catalogue for the Whillans Ice Stream from the recursive algorithm with RECmax parameters TraceEventCatalogueWhillansRECmax.csv: Trace event catalogue for the Whillans Ice Stream from the recursive algorithm with RECmax parameters
+ReferenceEventCatalogueWhillansMultiSTALTA.csv: Reference event catalogue for the Whillans Ice Stream from the multi-STA/LTA algorithm

+TraceEventCatalogueWhillansMultiSTALTA.csv : Trace event catalogue for the Whillans Ice Stream from the multi-STA/LTA algorithm

+ReferenceEventCatalogueWhillansRECmin.csv: Reference event catalogue for the Whillans Ice Stream from the recursive algorithm with RECmin parameters

+TraceEventCatalogueWhillansRECmin.csv: Trace event catalogue for the Whillans Ice Stream from the recursive algorithm with RECmin parameters

+ReferenceEventCatalogueWhillansRECmax.csv: Reference event catalogue for the Whillans Ice Stream from the recursive algorithm with RECmax parameters

+TraceEventCatalogueWhillansRECmax.csv: Trace event catalogue for the Whillans Ice Stream from the recursive algorithm with RECmax parameters